Billkyriaf/computer_architecture_2/README.md

 ## 3.1.
 Specbzip

-To find the best memory optimizations the above parameters were tested one at a time
+To find the best memory optimizations the above parameters were tested one at a time.

 From the [`stats.txt`](spec_results/specbzip/stats.txt) file we can extract some useful information about the initial performance.